 Most of the trainees did not know one another when we began working with them.
 They were employed at different sites in the San Jose metropolitan area and had differing roles in the GEAR UP program.
 For the most part they also knew nothing about psychodrama when we began, but by the end of the four days of training, had acquired enthusiasm to use psychodramatic and sociodramatic techniques in their work.
 We did not attempt to teach them to do full scale classical psychodramas such as might be taught to therapists.
 Instead we introduced some of the more discrete techniques of the method, keeping their particular GEAR UP tasks and special concerns in mind.
 Part of the week was spent in subgroups of about 30 each, and part with all 60 trainees working together with the two trainers.
 We developed a set of exercises that worked well, and you may find some of our ideas useful in your own settings.
 We will explain what we did and why.

-We began with a few Locograms in which group members were asked to place themselves on the map of the world to show where they were born, then the place they considered home, where they most wanted to visit, where they would like to live.
+We began with a few locograms in which group members were asked to place themselves on the map of the world to show where they were born, then the place they considered home, where they most wanted to visit, where they would like to live.
 Spectrograms were used to display length of time they had been in GEAR UP, their knowledge of psychodrama, and to gage their confidence in roles of coach, mentor, community liason, etc.

 Sociometry explores relationships and intuitive connections among group members.
 Existing connections in the group were brought out using sociometric inquiry such as “Whom have you known longest in the group?”
 “With whom would you like to spend more time?” and “From whom do you feel you have something to learn?” and new connections were made.